2 Years

 FILMMAKING DEGREE COURSE

 Filmmaking degree course at Prague Film Institute is 2 years intensive hands-on program designed to master knowledge of your chosen filmmaking specialisation.
-Every academic year you will have the opportunity to participate on set for up to 20 short films and scenes of different styles including 2 festival-worthy final films of your own.
+Over the course of your studies you will have the opportunity to participate in the set up to 40 short films and scenes of different styles (20 per academic year), including 4 festival-worthy final films of your own.
 When you finish you will have culminated a vast portfolio of works to be used for your personal showreel.
 The curriculum of the first year of study is identical to curriculum of 1 Year Filmmaking Courses, the second year you will focus on enhancing the quality of your films and studying advanced filmmaking modules.
 Our best students will get a chance to have a filmmaking internship on a professional film set.
 The course ends with British Diploma BTEC HND (Level 5) in Creative Media Production, pathway Film.

 The BTEC Level 5 HND is equivalent to a foundation degree, i.e. first 2 years of Honours Bachelor’s Degree.
 You can easily top-up to Bachelor’s degree by joining the final year of other three-year Bachelor programs at different institutions worldwide